5 overlooked symptoms that may signal heart trouble

 3. Shortness of breath

-Don't be too quick to assume shortness of breath is just a matter of being out of shape.
-Unexplained shortness of breath that occurs with small amounts of activity could indicate heart trouble.
-"If you climb up five flights of stairs, I expect you to be short of breath.
-But if you go up 10 stairs and you're short of breath, that may indicate a heart problem," Dr. Zusman warns.
+Don't be too quick to assume that shortness of breath with activity is simply due to being out of shape.
+Unexplained trouble breathing that occurs with small amounts of exercise could indicate heart trouble.
+For instance, it's normal to feel out of breath if you climb five flights of stairs.
+But if you're short of breath going up just a few stairs, that may indicate a heart problem.

 4. Swollen feet or ankles